paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/reliability_models.md

 (misc_4_4_1)=
 ### Standard model for generic miscellaneous items

-A “generic” miscellaneous item is an item classified as “miscellaneous” (refer to the definition provided at the beginning of this chapter) AND for which a reliability model based on IOR is defined as a reference in this Current document (see [Table 4‑1](misc_table4_1)).
+A “generic” miscellaneous item is an item classified as “miscellaneous” (refer to the definition provided at the beginning of this chapter) AND for which a reliability model based on IOR is defined as a reference in this Current document (see {numref}`List of Miscellaneous items with “standard model”`).

 The reliability model is either

 1. an exponential distribution (constant failure rate) or
 2. a constant probability of success or constant probability of failure ( = 1- Probability of success) supported by Binomial model, depending on the nature of the item.

-The basic reliability data are provided in [Table 4‑8](misc_table4_8) with the associated framework.
+The basic reliability data are provided in {numref}`Reliability data` with the associated framework.

 The reliability “standard model” is then calculated based on the process presented in [Section 4.5](process_reliability_modelling.md).